Skip to content

 Cohort Kumukahi

-Below is a recap of the March 2024 session of Cohort Kumukahi, including photographs, a day-by-day blog by Hope Matsumoto, and Cohort Kumukahi as featured in the news.
+Below is a recap of the March and May 2024 sessions of Cohort Kumukahi, including photographs, a day-by-day blog by Hope Matsumoto, and Cohort Kumukahi as featured in the news.
 Mahalo nui to all those who could join us for this week-long experience!

 Monday, March 18, 2024 As our team opened the space of Hālau o Haumea for our inaugural Cohort Kumukahi, we offered “Welina …